xnukernel/PlaygroundCanvas/README.md

 Hopefully, Apple allows Playground templates going forward. **fingers crossed**

 ##Installation
-Just download the ZIP, open and get started with you're awesome prototypes!
+Just download the ZIP, open and get started with your awesome prototypes!

 ## How to Use
 1. Define the size of your canvas